-Remember my fear of heights?
+You might remember I have a fear of heights.
 On our last night in Austria, we went to the Gaisberg in Kirchberg to do a sled or toboggan run down.
-I wasn’t that worried about the toboggan run, but I was about taking the ski lift all the way up the mountain.
+I wasn't that worried about the toboggan run, but I was about taking the ski lift all the way up the mountain.
 Weirdly enough, I was much less afraid than I usually am at such heights.

 Was it because I was dark?
 I don't know.